nhsuk/sexual-health-information-etl/README.md

 | `OUTPUT_FILE`                      | Filename saved to azure                                                                                     | shis-data                                         |          |
 | `ETL_NAME`                         | ETL name for logging purposes                                                                               | set to `shis-data-etl` in the docker compose file | yes      |

+## Docker Compose Structure for Deployment and Development

+The `docker-compose.yml` used for development and deployment via Rancher have a similar structure.
+A stack is run with two `sexual-health-information-etl` images with different configurations.

+The convention for environment variables used in the Rancher configuration is to add a `SHIS_` or `CSU25_` prefix to the `ETL_SCHEDULE`, `SYNDICATION_SERVICE_END_POINT` and `OUTPUT_FILE` environment variables.
+These are then mapped to the appropriate suffix-less variable in the container, i.e. for the 'Sexual Health Information and Support Services' container `SHIS_ETL_SCHEDULE` is mapped to `ETL_SCHEDULE`, and so on.

+The default
 ## FAQ

 * Is the application failing to start?